 - Chambers Global: The World's Leading Lawyers for Business: Recognized leading lawyer in the area of Aboriginal Law

-- Best Lawyers in Canada: Recognized leading lawyer in the areas of Aborignal Law and Energy Regulatory Law
+- Best Lawyers in Canada: Recognized leading lawyer in the areas of Aborignal Law, Energy Regulatory Law, Environmental Law and Natural Resources Law

 - LexisNexis - Martindale-Hubbell: BV Peer Review Rated